allelomorph/holbertonschool-higher_level_programming/README.md

 # holbertonschool-higher_level_programming

 ## Description
-High level / OOP component of the Holberton school core curriculum, with a focus on the basics of Python programming, plus an introduction to SQL and Javascript.
+Object-oriented programming component of the Holberton school core curriculum, with a focus on the basics of Python, plus an introduction to SQL databases and Javascript.

+## Note
+Also considered part of this track is the [AirBnB clone project arc](#airbnb-clone), which combines many of the skills learned in this track along with those from the [System Engineering and DevOps track](https://github.com/allelomorph/holberton-system_engineering-devops) to create a fully functional website with its own back end console and database storage.

+Four iterations of the project were produced, each in its own separate repository.
+See [AirBnB clone section](#airbnb-clone) for a list of relevant assignment overiews linked from each repository.

 ## General requirements